acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 - (8) “They continue to pay their bills and will do so,” says Ms. Sanger.
 “We’re confident we’ll be paying our bills for spring merchandise **as well**.”
 (PDTB3 Conjunction, wsj 1002; Webber et al. 2019b)

 > **Note**: This definition recalls aspects of the definition of Contrast, so SIMILARITY can be seen as a subclass of PDTB COMPARISON.
 In PDTB3, Similarity was indeed introduced as a subclass of COMPARISON (Webber et al. 2019a, p.18).
 The PDTB2 mapping by Bunt and Prasad (2016), however, linked it with PDTB Conjunction and thus puts it under PDTB EXPANSION.
 We follow this approach here.
 Note that Webber et al. (2019b) point out that splitting PDTB2 EXPANSION.Conjunction into PDTB3 EXPANSION.Conjunction and PDTB3 COMPARISON.Similarity created novel ambiguities.
-In line with ISO 24617-8, these are not distinguished here.
+In line with ISO SemAF, these are not distinguished here.

 > **Note**: PDTB2 Conjunction: Bunt & Prasad (2016) provide no other PDTB counterpart but PDTB2 conjunction.
 But this seems to be incorrect as it has a much looser definition closer to SDRT Narration: The situation described in the utterance provides additional, discourse new, information that is related to the situation described in the anchor, but is not related to the anchor in any other, more specific discourse relation.
 The semantics are thus no more than that of a logical ∧ (and).
 Diagnostic connectives are _also_, _in addition_, _additionally_, _further_, etc. ("conjunction", Prasad et al. 2007, p.37)